 “you know what you created; you revelled in our achievements’ now show some Leadership and be accountable.”

-You can listen to the full interview with the former SAS Soldier at The Clink.
+You can listen to the full interview with the former Soldier at The Clink.
 Available on Apple podcasts, Spotify or wherever you get your podcasts.